 Increasing Our Income

-The other side of optimizing cash flow is increasing our revenue.
-While this won’t have the same dollar for time impact on our path to FI, this is also critical to our success because the potential is limitless.
+The other side of our plan was increasing our revenue.
+While this won’t have the same dollar for time impact on our path to FI, this was also part of our plan because of the limitless potential.

 While we can only decrease our expenses so much, there are theoretically no limits on how much money we can make.

 Once you remove the mental barriers and stigma for earning more money, you’ll be amazed at what you can do.
-Increasing our income will allow us to save more money and again, will also help our focus on wealth accumulation.
+Increasing our income has been a big part of our recent success.

-While it may look like the FI Target and Updated FI Target decreased, this is not the case.
+While it may look like the FI Target and Updated FI Target decreased from the previous scenario, this is not the case.
 The dollar amounts represented with each of these lines stayed the same.

 The yellow bars, representing our wealth accumulation grow at a faster pace.
 This is intuitive.
 The more money you earn and can save, the faster you can build wealth.